SDK Quick Start

 ElevenLabsnot in SDKn/ayesyes

-“not in SDK” means the provider's own Python library (Google's genai, Deepgram's deepgram-sdk, ElevenLabs' elevenlabs) doesn't accept that argument, so passing it would raise TypeError.
+“not in SDK” means the provider's own Python library (Google's genai, Deepgram's deepgram-sdk, ElevenLabs' elevenlabs, or Bedrock's strictly-validated Converserequest) doesn't accept that argument, so passing it would raise TypeError or be rejected by the provider.
 Use sp.metadata() or @sp.trace for those providers. sp.metadata() is the recommended default: it works on every provider and never touches the HTTP body, so there's nothing for the provider's validator to reject.

 Python